malihass/malihass.github.io/_pages/about.md

   - /about.html
 ---

 I am researcher at National Renewable Energy Laboratory (NREL) and earned my Ph.D. from the University of Michigan in Aerospace Engineering.

-My work revolves around Scientific Machine Learning and the simulation of Complex Fluid Flows with High-Performance Computing, and Uncertainty Quantification.
+My work revolves around Scientific Machine Learning, the simulation of Complex Fluid Flows with High-Performance Computing, and Uncertainty Quantification.
 I develop methods tailored for renewable energy applications such as atmospheric models, batteries, deposition reactors, and efficient engines.

 Scientific Machine Learning (SciML)
 ======